Between Stone and Silence: The Life, Love, and Afterlife of Senenmut

 Unknown Man C

-Discovered in 1881 within the celebrated Royal Cache at Deir el-Bahri (TT 320), Unknown Man C was among dozens of re-interred mummies hastily concealed by the priests of the 21st Dynasty to safeguard Egypt’s most sacred dead from tomb-robbers.
+Discovered in 1881 within the celebrated Royal Cache at Deir el-Bahari (TT 320), Unknown Man C was among dozens of re-interred mummies hastily concealed by the priests of the 21st Dynasty to safeguard Egypt’s most sacred dead from tomb-robbers.
 His body, stripped of identifying wrappings and without a coffin or name, was listed simply as “an unknown man C” in the 1909 Catalogue of the Royal Mummies published by Grafton Elliot Smith and Warren Dawson.

 Unknown Man C